Search the audit log for events in Microsoft Teams

 As mentioned earlier, you can monitor deletion scenarios.
 It's possible to create a policy that would monitor mass deletion of Teams sites.
 In this example, an alert-based policy is set up to detect mass deletion of teams in a span of 30 minutes.

 As the screenshot shows, you can set many different parameters for this policy to monitor Teams deletions, including severity, single or repeated action, and parameters limiting this to Teams and site deletion.
 This can be done independently of a template, or you may have a template created to base this policy on, depending on your organizational needs.

 After you establish a policy that works for your business, you can review the results in the activity log as events are triggered:

 You can filter down to the policy you've set to see the results of that policy.
-If the results you're getting in the activity log are not satisfactory (maybe you're seeing lots of results, or nothing at all), this may help you to fine-tune the query to make it more relevant to what you need it to do.
+If the results you're getting in the activity log aren't satisfactory (maybe you're seeing lots of results, or nothing at all), this may help you to fine-tune the query to make it more relevant to what you need it to do.

 Alert and governance scenario

 You can set alerts and send emails to admins and other users when an activity policy is triggered.
 You can set automated governance actions such as suspending a user or making a user to sign in again in an automated way.
 This example shows how a user account can be suspended when an activity policy is triggered and determines a user deleted two or more teams in 30 minutes.

 Use Defender for Cloud Apps to set anomaly detection policies